TanjaKec/DataLiteracy/content/_index.en.md

 ---
-title: Data Literacy
+title: DS Bootcamp in R
 ---
+# Data Science Bootcamp in R
-# Data Literacy: Learn to access, organise, analyse and argue with data using R
+### Learn to access, organise, analyse and argue with data using R

 #### [Tatjana Kecojevic,](https://www.linkedin.com/in/tatjana-kecojevic-803704143/) [SisterAnalyst](https://sisteranalyst.org)